progrium/duplex/README.md

 re-implement it in C and expose an API that makes it easy to provide bindings in many languages.

+Warning: The idea is still evolving and isn't quite clear.
+It was originally about one thing but has evolved into maybe a new sort of "managed socket service" API.

 ## Core idea: Socket joining

 Almost every bit of TCP plumbing (that is, anything in between an